allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 For the sake of readability, I will sometimes be referring to finite-state machines as to “just” state machines.
 If you’re already familiar with their formal definition, you may skip to the next section.

-Formally speaking, a finite-state machine is a mathematical model of computation that describes an abstract system, which has a finite number of permissible states.
+Formally speaking, a finite-state machine is a mathematical model of computation that describes an abstract system having a finite number of permissible states.
 At any given point in time, the system is in exactly one of these states.

-More practically, such a machine is described by:
+In practical terms such a machine is described by:

 - an initial (start) state,
 - a set of possible states,
 - a sequence of possible inputs (events),
-- a transition function, which based on the last observed input and the machine’s current state, determines the next state,
+- a transition function which based on the last observed input and the machine’s current state, determines the next state,
 - and a set of terminal (end) states — optionally.

 The machine starts off in the initial state and inspects all inputs in sequence.
 Upon observing each input, it uses the transition function to change its state.
 The processing ends once all inputs have been observed.
-If the machine’s state at the end of processing is one of the terminal states, it is sometimes said that the machine accepts the given input, and rejects it otherwise.
+If the machine’s state at the end of processing is one of the terminal states, it is said that the machine accepts the given input, and rejects it otherwise.

 As a side note, the description provided above uses the deterministic model of a finite-state automaton.
 There are also alternative, non-deterministic machines, but I won’t be delving into them too much, as they can be